bbhunter/Andrill/README.md

 # Andrill

 Andrill is a android mobile application interacting with a back-end API that is vulnerabile with various levels of difficulty.
 It provides a test environment for security professionals, security enthusiast and the programmers who are eager to learn about mobile security.
+# Easy to Setup
+Andrill back-end server can be easily setup by a docker command.
+The APK is compiled by a bash script in the server-side.
+Each Andrill level has its own installation.
+However, Almost all installations are similar.
+The installations don't have any dependencies, fews lines edit and few commands are needed to setup the server and the application.

+# Attack Scenarios
+The scenarios are vary from simplest vulnerabilities to a conpeptual desging flaws.
+The following table shows the scenarios designed so far.

 | Number      | Options     | Description | Goal    |
 |  :----:     |    :----:   |    :----:   |  :----: |